leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 - [The documentation for the shipped modules](https://github.com/GraphQLAPI/graphql-api/issues/11).
 I'm working on them currently, so they should be ready soon.
 - [Scoping of the external PHP dependencies](https://github.com/GraphQLAPI/graphql-api/issues/9).
 I'll work on this issue then.

-When these two issues are resolved, I may already upload the GraphQL API plugin to the WordPress plugin repository, if feedback from users is encouraging.
+When these two issues are resolved, I may already decide to publish the GraphQL API plugin to the WordPress plugin repository, depending on the feedback I have received by then.

-Then, the schema must be upgraded, with:
+Moving forward, the schema must be completed to cover all WordPress entities, including:

 - Categories
 - Menus